allen-mckenzie/business-matchup/README.md

 ### 0.1.1 ###

-Fixed declared default constanst to have unique prefixes.
+Fixed declared default constants to have unique prefixes.
 Instead of API_KEY this plugin uses the prefix BM_ to make this BM_API_KEY
 Added assets for the plugin icon and banner images Added documentation for plugin configuration and integration with Yelp and StrawPoll